ChameleonCloud/docs/source/technical/cli.rst

 The OpenStack RC Script
 _______________________

 You must use the *OpenStack RC Scripts* to configure the environment variables for accessing Chameleon features.
-You can downloaded the script from the Chameleon GUI at the :ref:`user menu <gui-user-menu>` or the :ref:`gui-compute` > :ref:`gui-api-access`.
+You can downloaded the script from the Chameleon GUI at the :ref:`gui-api-access`.

 #.
 Log in to the GUI at `CHI@TACC <https://chi.tacc.chameleoncloud.org>`_ or `CHI@UC <https://chi.uc.chameleoncloud.org>`_.